 Yamaha has partnered with Playground Sessions to provide Yamaha's customers the opportunity to subscribe to Playground's educational program, co-created by legendary music producer and composer Quincy Jones.
-Jason Nyberg, Marketing Manager for Yamaha Music Interactive, tested and reviewed the program.
+Jason Nyberg, Marketing Manager for Yamaha Corporation of America, tested and reviewed the program.

 By Jason Nyberg

 Just hearing the name “Quincy Jones” in any conversation always gets my attention, so hearing that he had co-created a new music course naturally peaked my curiosity.
 After all, who wouldn’t want to learn from the grand master of music production and composition?

 Expecting a nice series of piano course books or a set of DVDs, I was completely surprised to find that it was neither, but instead an integration of video, dynamic on-screen sheet music, and interactivity with a keyboard, all nicely wrapped in a downloadable application.